Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

 \subsection{Conflict Analysis}

+{ Conflict analysis is one of the most fundamental area in multi-agent cooperation research~\cite{roess2004traffic, li2021design, li2022cooperative}.
+In~\cite{xu2018distributed}, the DFST method using a \emph{virtual platoon} was proposed, which projects the CAVs from different lanes onto a virtual lane to avoid collision.
+DFST scheduling method is built on vehicle conflict relationship analysis. }

 In Fig.~\ref{fig:Intersection}, the CAVs from different lanes form multiple conflict points.
 Despite the complicated conflict scenarios, they can be classified into the following conflict modes.
 Without loss of generality, several CAVs are selected in Fig.~\ref{fig:AllConflicts} to illustrate the conflict relationship.
-First, we introduce the route conflicts~\cite{roess2004traffic}, where CAVs have trajectory intersections on their paths.
+First, we introduce the route conflicts, where CAVs have trajectory intersections on their paths.

 \begin{enumerate}[1)] \item \emph{Crossing Conflict}: Vehicles from different lanes have the potential to collide while crossing the conflict points, indicated by the 24 red circles.
 For example, CAV $ 2 $ and CAV $ 3 $ have a crossing conflict point. \item \emph{Diverging Conflict}: Lane changing and overtaking are not permitted, as explained in Assumption~\ref{asp:LaneChange}.
 Thus, vehicles on the same lane cannot pass the intersection simultaneously, as indicated by the 14 orange squares.
-For example, CAV $ 5 $ and CAV $ 6 $ have a diverging conflict point. \item \emph{Converging Conflict}: Vehicles from different lanes cannot drive into the same lane simultaneously, as shown by the 6 green arrows.
-For example, CAV $ 1 $ and CAV $ 4 $ have a converging conflict point. \end{enumerate}
+For example, CAV $ 6 $ and CAV $ 7 $ have a diverging conflict point. \item \emph{Converging Conflict}: {Vehicles from different lanes cannot enter the same lane simultaneously, as shown by the 6 green arrows.} For example, CAV $ 2 $ and CAV $ 4 $ have a converging conflict point. \end{enumerate}

-Apart from the above-mentioned three kinds of conflicts that describe the route conflict of the CAVs, we claim that there exists another conflict type caused by the speed and acceleration limitation of the CAVs.
-For instance in Fig.~\ref{fig:AllConflicts}, CAV $ 7 $ arrives at the control zone when CAV $ 1 $ is about to reach the stopping line with the designed virtual platoon velocity.
-In this case, CAV $ 7 $ cannot catch up with CAV $ 1 $ at the stopping line even if they have no conflict relationship, because of the limitations on the vehicle speed and acceleration.
+{ Apart from the above-mentioned three kinds of conflicts that describe the route conflict of the CAVs, we claim that there exists another conflict type caused by the speed and acceleration limitation of the CAVs.
+For instance in Fig.~\ref{fig:AllConflicts}, CAV $ 7 $ arrives at the control zone when CAV $ 5 $ is about to reach the stopping line with the designed virtual platoon velocity.
+If we schedule CAV $ 5 $ and $ 7 $ to pass simultaneously, CAV $ 5 $ has to wait for CAV $ 7 $ near the stopping line for a long time, which jeopardizes traffic safety and efficiency.
+In this case, CAV $ 7 $ is not supposed to catch up with CAV $ 5 $ at the stopping line even if they have no conflict relationship, because of the limitations on the speed and acceleration of CAV $ 7 $.
 Hence, we further introduce the fourth type of CAV conflict, namely, the \emph{reachability conflict}.